mikuso/ocpp-rpc/README.md

     * `description` {String} - The error description.
     * `details` {Object} - The error details.

-Emitted when the client receives a call result or error response for a call it does not recognise (or has already been processed).
+Emitted when the client receives a call result or error response for a call with message ID that it does not recognise (or has already processed).

 The message `type` can be one of the following: